Skip to Content

 Based on these data, the American Society of Clinical Oncology issued a guideline stating "direct evidence from randomized controlled trials does not support the routine use of adjuvant chemotherapy for patients with stage II colon cancer."

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage II colon cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage II colon cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Stage III colon cancer denotes lymph node involvement.
 Studies have indicated that the number of lymph nodes involved affects prognosis; patients with one to three involved nodes have a significantly better survival than those with four or more involved nodes.